jamesdev500/500D-react-starter/README.md

 ## Standards / Patterns / Best Practices

-- <b>KISS</b> - avoid making unecessary functions taken from other projects, each project is custom and must match only it's Figma components with pixel accuracy as much as possible, if there are obvious reusable based components (not including styles), add them here to our company boilerplate /kitchen-sink page.
+- <b>KISS</b> - avoid making unecessary functions taken from other projects, each project is custom and must match only its Figma components with pixel accuracy as much as possible.
+  If there are obvious reusable components (i.e buttons, forms), add them here to our company starter /kitchen-sink page. but remove them from a project if not used.
 - <b>DRY</b> - but keep it simple
   - All reusable compoents at an atom, element, block (before section) level are are demoed in this template /kitchen-sink
   - Resuable intefaces and customHooks are stored in /types and /utils respectively
-- For each new React project, get aquanted with components in the /kitchen sink always add more or add variants to existing ones as needed.
+  - For each new React project, get aquanted with components presented in the /kitchen-sink, then add more or add variants to existing ones as needed based on project mockups/requirements
 - <b>Separation of concerns</b>:
   - keep stylsheets / styled-components purely declarative of styles
   - Put logic ie. coditionals, calculations, loops inside functions component or helper files.
 - <b>Styling:</b>
   - Before coding pages, components on the project's Figma Style guide must be built first. and presented in /kitchen-sink for other dev's reference
   - save font families and colors as variables in tailwind.config.js
-  - you may use vanilla css can be used alongside tailwind syntax inside the styled component files
+  - vanilla css can be used alongside tailwind syntax inside the styled component files
-  - Use only inline tailwind styles only for quick layout i.e. tw='flex flex-col gap-5', the rest place in styled components
+  - use only inline tailwind styles only for quick layout i.e. tw='flex-col gap-5', the rest place in styled components, this keeps the least band-aids or overrides on our code
   - Put CSS in JavaScript - through styled components
 - <b>Typescript:</b>

   - Provide explicit types for all values (esp. with props), avoid using 'any' as much as possible
-  - Take the previous state into account while updating the state
+  - Take the previous state into account while updating the state i.e.
   - Use TS-free TSX (JS free JSX) as much as possible - If logic is a one-liner, then using it in the TSX is fine

 - Use functional components and hooks, no class components and constructors as much as possible